KravitzLabDevices/FED1/README.md

 Documentation and photos

 + <b>fed-arduino</b>
 The latest Arduino sketch for running FED.
-<b> Please check our third release for libraries/arduino code tailored to the Adafruit SD shield-Version B.</b>
+We've recently added a new version to the Arduino code (FED_SD_VersionB) to account for Adafruit's newely released SD shield.
+In order to find out whether you have SD shield version A or B, please go to the following URL: https://learn.adafruit.com/adafruit-data-logger-shield/wiring-and-config

 + <b>hardware</b>
 System schematic